Timinator2000/techio-algo-x/19 - 2025 and beyond/10 - crossword.md

 # Strategy

 Given two horizontal words and two vertical words, this puzzle challenges us to determine whether a valid crossword puzzle can be constructed such that all four words intersect pairwise.
-In the diagram below, the words have been omitted, but it's easy to imagine how a properly constructed grid might appear.
+In the diagram below, each word's letters have been omitted, but it is easy to imagine how a properly constructed grid might appear.

 <BR><BR>
 ![Crossword](Crossword1.png)